irehankhan/random-text-client/README.md

 ```

 ● Integrate a Slack webhook (or another app of your choice) for deployment notifications
+ - I have used email notification for Webhook.

 Please check workflow file.

 ![Alt text](image-11.png)